hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 Chroot into new system:\
 \# **arch-chroot /mnt /bin/bash**

-It\'s a good idea to have this installed:\
+It's a good idea to have this installed:\
 \# **pacman -S linux-libre-lts**

 It was also suggested that you should install this kernel (read up on